BrianShiroe/flask-mysql-connection-template/README.md

 #4.
 If python is installed, proceed to #5.
 If python is not installed, install on this link.
 https://www.python.org/downloads/

 #5.
+Install required packages
+pip install flask mysql-connector-python python-dotenv

+#6.
 Create a .env file with MySQL configuration, and put these files
 export DB_HOST=localhost        # Hostname of your MySQL server (usually 'localhost' for local development) export DB_USER=root             # MySQL username (default is often 'root' unless changed) export DB_PASS=password123      # MySQL password (set this to your actual MySQL password) export DB_NAME=mydatabase       # Name of the database you want to connect to

-#6.
+#7.
 Run the Flask application
 python app.py

-#7.
+#8.
 Open your browser and run the given server link in the terminal.
 http://localhost:5000/getTable
 ```